depevlad/occam/README.md

-# occam_e
+# ccam

-occam_e is an implementation of Occam that enables recursion.
+ccam is a portable implementation of Occam that enables recursion.

-## Installation